MartinCowey/fishing_project/README.md

 -Structure Plane

-The structure of my blog will focus on organizing content and functionality logically.
+The structure of my blog will focus on organising content and functionality logically.
 Creating an information architecture that includes:
 - Home page with featured or recent blog posts
 - User dashboard for managing profile and posts
 - Individual blog post pages